GRC-SummerSchool/learn-python/Day1/Input.md

 ### Exercise

-Now modify your Hello World program to prompt the user for their name and output a message customized to that individual.
+Modify your Hello World program to prompt the user for their name and output a message customized to that individual.

 | [< Previous (Expressions)](Expressions.md) | [Day1](../README.md) | [Next (Day2 - Lists) > ](../Day2/Lists.md) |
 |--------------------------------------------|----------------------|--------------------------------------------|